Wikipedia

 Ancient Towns

 By 1190, two further towns had joined the confederation, originally to assist Hastings in her provision of ships.[23]
-In time they grew in prosperity, and by the 14th century were recognised as possessing the same "head port" status as the original five ports.
+In time they grew in prosperity, and by the 14th century were recognised as having the same "head port" status as the original five ports.
 In deference to the literal meaning of "Cinque Ports", however, these two additional members were always distinguished under the title of the "Ancient Towns" (often spelled "Antient Towns").[24]
 The confederation is therefore sometimes referred to as "The five Cinque Ports and two Ancient Towns".[25]
 The Ancient Towns were:

 Limbs